Jeanette MacDonald and Nelson Eddy Movies – a Complete List:

 The Sun Comes Up (MGM, 1949).
 Music by Andre Previn.
 Filmed in Technicolor.
 Songs: “Un Bel Di” from “Madame Butterfly”, “Songs My Mother Taught Me”, “Tes Jolies Yeux”, “Cousin Ebenezer”, “Romance”.
 Cast: Jeanette MacDonald, Claude Jarman, Jr., Lassie, Lloyd Nolan, Percy Kilbride, Margaret Hamilton.

-Jeanette MacDonald and Nelson Eddy, TV Shows and Other Films:
+Jeanette MacDonald and Nelson Eddy, selected TV appearances and films of interest:

-Jeanette MacDonald on The Voice of Firestone Her first TV performance from 1950!
-Very stagy but she sings beautifully the following songs: “March of the Grenadiers,” “Will You Remember,” “Charlie is My Darling” and “Italian Street Song.”
+Jeanette on The Voice of Firestone.
+Her first TV performance from 1950.
+Very stagy and she seems nervous but sings beautifully the following songs: “March of the Grenadiers,” “Will You Remember,” “Charlie is My Darling” and “Italian Street Song.”

-Nelson Eddy on Bob Hope Show This 1954 episode aired during a week that Jeanette MacDonald was a guest on Bob Hope’s radio show.
-Nelson made a surprise visit to the radio show, was in lively spirits on the air and on the subsequent TV show.
-Nelson sings but the highlight of this TV show is a hilarious musical comedy skit by Nelson and Bob Hope.
+Nelson Eddy on Bob Hope Show This 1954 episode aired just after Jeanette MacDonald was a guest on Bob Hope’s radio show.
+Nelson made a surprise visit to the radio show, was in lively spirits on the air (carrying her offstage) and on the subsequent TV show.
+Nelson looks right at the camera and sings his own lyrics to “Symphony”.
+He also sing also “Rose Marie” but the highlight of this TV show is a hilarious musical comedy skit by Nelson and Bob Hope.

-The Desert Song This is the 1955 TV movie, filmed live in black-and-white, starring Nelson Eddy, Gale Sherwood and Salvatore Baccaloni.
+The Desert Song The 1955 TV movie, filmed live in color (although few folks had color TVs then), starring Nelson Eddy, Gale Sherwood and Nelson’s friend Salvatore Baccaloni.